Sanjayhj43/Phonepe_pulse/README.md

 Creating the connection between python and mysql

-# To find out Nan values are in which column
+To find Nan values in columns

 columns_with_nan = df_top_user.columns[df_top_user.isna().any()].tolist()

 print("Columns with NaN values:")